IQSS/dataverse/doc/sphinx-guides/source/admin/external-tools.rst

 Adding External Tools to Dataverse
 +++++++++++++++++++++++++++++++++++

-To add an external tool to your Dataverse installation, configure the JSON manifest file for that tool.
-Here is an example manifest for a sample explore tool:
+To add an external tool to your installation of Dataverse you must first download a JSON file for that tool, which we refer to as a "manifest".
+It should look something like this:

 .. literalinclude:: ../_static/installation/files/root/external-tools/fabulousFileTool.json

-Download the JSON manifest file from :ref:`inventory-of-external-tools` for the tools you wish to install.
+Go to :ref:`inventory-of-external-tools` and download a JSON manifest for one of the tools by following links in the description to installation instructions.

 Configure the tool with the curl command below, making sure to replace the ``fabulousFileTool.json`` placeholder for name of the JSON manifest file you downloaded.

 .. code-block:: bash

   curl -X POST -H 'Content-type: application/json' http://localhost:8080/api/admin/externalTools --upload-file fabulousFileTool.json

-Note that some tools will provide a preview mode, which provides an embedded, simplified view of the tool on the file pages of your installation.
-This is controlled by the ``hasPreviewMode`` parameter.

 Listing All External Tools in Dataverse
 +++++++++++++++++++++++++++++++++++++++